Datalayer-Storage/Distributed-Internet-Gateway/src/server/README.md

 ## Configuration

-These settings can be configured in the `appsettings.json` file or via environment variables (prefixed with `DlMirrorSync:`).
+These settings can be configured in the `appsettings.json` file or via environment variables (prefixed with `dig:`).

 - __MirrorServer__: true - If true, this node will mirror the singletons from datalayer.storage in addition to subscribing to them.
 - __MirrorHostUri__: "" - The host uri to use for mirroring.
 If empty, will default to the host machine's public IP address.